Slayingripper/Detecting-Spoof-Emails-with-Information-Fusion/README.md

 ### IMAP email servers:
 Internet Message Access Protocol (IMAP) is a variation of a POP3 type of server.
-IMAP email servers are mainly used for business purposes, and allow for organizing, previewing, and deleting emails.
-After the emails are organized, they can be transferred to the user's computer.
+IMAP email servers are mainly used for business purposes, and allow for organising, previewing, and deleting emails.
+After the emails are organised, they can be transferred to the user's computer.
 A copy of the email will still reside in the external server, unless the business user decides to explicitly delete it.
 ### SMTP email servers: